ddssamu3l/Podify-AI_Saas_podcast/README.md

-# Podify is a spotify podcast clone with a twist
+# Podify is an AI powered podcast platform
 You can generate your own podcast with ChatGPT's api by feeding a script into the app and the app will run a tex-to-speech algorithm to turn it into an audio clip!

 ##  Live Deployment Link: https://podify-rfu3yqwfh-dd-dengs-projects.vercel.app/